Alzheimer's Disease - an Overview

 What Is Alzheimer’s Disease?

-Alzheimer's disease is a progressive degenerative disease of the brain cells with dementia being the marked symptom in the early stages.
-It makes the brain cells to degenerate or die.
-Dementia is when a person forgets recent events or the conversations he or she had.
+Alzheimer's disease is a progressive degenerative disease of the brain cells, with dementia being the marked symptom in the early stages.
+It makes the brain cells degenerate or die.
+Dementia is when a person forgets recent events or the conversations they had.
 It also affects a person’s thinking, behavior, and social skills.

 As Alzheimer’s progresses, the patient develops severe memory loss and loses the ability to perform daily activities.
 The medications used nowadays for Alzheimer's disease can temporarily improve or slow the progression of this disease.
 There are various programs and services that help Alzheimer’s patients and their family members.